DynamicBiosystems/DynamicST-Assist/README.md

 STEPS: Display the current step and completed steps.

-TOOLS: Manually fine tune position of the spoints and ADJUST the DynaSpatial image.
+TOOLS: Manually fine tune position of the points and ADJUST the DynaSpatial image.

 1. If the coordinates of the points are not accurate, you can select the point that needs adjustment and fine-tune its coordinates in the x and y directions using the spinbox.